 The first step in the application process is to find an academic supervisor for your graduate program.

 You should look through the information in each of the six SFM graduate program Areas of Concentration (above) and contact professors that have similar research interests to yours.

-Priority for Departmental and College Fellowship consideration will be given to applications completed by December 31.
+Priority for Departmental and College Fellowship consideration will be given to applications completed by December 31 of the preceding year.

 Please refer to our FAQs page for more information.